MENU

 3. Manufacturer Warnings

-Most manufacturers explicitly warn against washing HEPA filters with water.
+Most Manufacturers explicitly warn against washing HEPA filters with water.
 Instead, they recommend replacing the filter as needed to maintain optimal air quality and system performance.

 Are Washable HEPA Filters as Effective?